 Is this a good idea? … Navy to have “Article 32” hearings for COs involved in collisions at sea.

-Didn’t I just read (see this LINK) a Navy investigation that implied there were Management System causes of the two collisions in the Pacific?
-Didn’t the report suggest that the Navy needed to change it’s culture?
+I just read a Navy investigation that implied there were Management System causes of the two collisions in the Pacific.
+The report suggests that the Navy needs to change its culture.

 An article in USNI News says that both Commander Alfredo J. Sanchez and Commander Bryce Benson will face Article 32 hearings (the prelude to a court martial) over their role in the ships’ collisions in the Pacific.